rubyforgood/casa/README.md

 1. There is currently no option for a user to sign up and create an account through the UI.
 This is intentional.
 If you want to log in, use a pre-seeded user account and its credentials.
 1. If you are on windows and see the error "Requirements support for mingw is not implemented yet" then use https://rubyinstaller.org/ instead
 1. Install imagemagick to see images locally.
 Instructions: https://imagemagick.org/script/download.php
+1. _If you are running on an M1 mac, run the following command before you start the installation process:_
+   1. _Set the architecture: `$env /usr/bin/arch -arm64 /bin/zsh ---login`
+   1. _Remove all gems before you proceed_: `gem uninstall -aIx`

 ## Running the App / Verifying Installation
 1. `cd casa/`